Campuses and locations

 Joint Medical Program students study a Bachelor of Medical Science in years one to three, and a Doctor of Medicine in years four and five.

-Your studies will follow a three-phase pathway (PDF, 364KB):
+Your studies will follow a three-phase pathway (PDF, 151KB):

 Students enrolled in the Joint Medical Program will:

-Find out more about what you will study in the Joint Medical Program.
+Find out more about the courses you will study in the Joint Medical Program.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

-UON medicine students are sought after by employers with 99% securing employment within four months of graduating.
+University of Newcastle medicine students are sought after by employers with 94% securing employment within four months of graduating.
 Medicine graduates have a wide range of career options available to them.
 Following graduation, you can choose to continue your studies and specialise in an area that interests you.

 Possible career options include: